ordina-jworks/ordina-jworks.github.io/_posts/2019-10-15-Monitoring-serverless-apps-on-AWS.md

 Serverless is a great technology that comes with the advantage of being scalable, durable and high available.
 It allows you to decouple functionality into multiple serverless Functions.

-Of course with new technologies come also new challenges.
+But with new technologies come new challenges.
 Having an application that exist of a lot of decoupled lambda functions means that your serverless landscape will be heavily distributed.
 I mean that a lot of stuff happens in a lot of different places.